jax-ml/jax-ai-stack/docs/JAX_porting_HF_model.md

 +++ {"id": "HdHQwfSO1xfY"}

-Now we can define the model.
-This [diagram](https://docs.nvidia.com/deeplearning/transformer-engine/user-guide/_images/transformer_vs_llama.svg) from NVidia visualizes the model architecture pretty nicely.
+Now we can define the model in Flax.

+[This Transformer vs Llama diagram](https://docs.nvidia.com/deeplearning/transformer-engine/user-guide/_images/transformer_vs_llama.svg) from Nvidia visualizes the model architecture pretty nicely.
+We will define each layer using [Flax's NNX.Module](https://flax.readthedocs.io/en/latest/api_reference/flax.nnx/module.html#flax.nnx.Module).

 We will start by defining the RMS normalization layer.
 Note how we load the parameters from the `weights` dict.